-&lt;sup>2 We had initially hoped to compare our results across the different institutions in our sample (e.g., community college versus four-year university).
+2 We had initially hoped to compare our results across the different institutions in our sample (e.g., community college versus 4-year university).
 However, due to the problems with sample size noted below, we collapsed across the four institutions.
-All four institutions had fewer resources than the contexts where prior difference-education interventions have been delivered, i.e., they were relatively lower-resourced.
+All four institutions had fewer resources than the contexts where prior difference-education interventions have been delivered-that is, they were relatively lower-resourced.
 Future research could also compare institutions based on more objective standards for "low levels" of resources.

-and if so, does it do so by increasing their empowerment?
-Second, does difference-education improve comfort with social group difference in these institutions, and does it uniquely do so compared to other social-psychological interventions?
-With a convenience sample of four institutions that have fewer resources than previous sites where difference-education interventions were delivered, we seek to answer these questions by comparing the results of a difference-education intervention to a control condition and another common social-psychological intervention (i.e., a social-belonging intervention; Walton & Cohen, 2007).
+institutions, and does it uniquely do so compared to other socialpsychological interventions?
+With a convenience sample of four institutions that have fewer resources than previous sites where difference-education interventions were delivered, we seek to answer these questions by comparing the results of a differenceeducation intervention to a control condition and another common social-psychological intervention (i.e., a social-belonging intervention; Walton & Cohen, 2007).